Starting August 2015, I am an Assistant Professor at University of Wisconsin—Stout, Wisconsin's Polytechnic University.

 On Dec 9, 2013, I gave a talk about my ongoing work at the Fields Institute in Toronto, as part of the Focused Research Workshop on Exterior Differential Systems and Lie Theory.
 You can watch a video of the talk to get a sense of my current project.
 (Be forewarned that my travel schedule meant it was my least-prepared talk ever.)

 Beyond this particular specialty, my interest in science is quite broad, and I try to stay abreast of developments in many branches of science.
-If you also have interest in these topics, I recommend these resources, which I follow religiously:
+I try to read the weekly issues of Science and Nature, but I've also found that podcasts are an amazingly efficient way to learn new ideas.
+If you also have a general interest in science, I recommend these resources, which I follow religiously:

 |RadioLab||blog||podcast||Awesome presentation of contemporary science and the boundaries of human knowledge, for a general audience.|

 |The Guardian's Science Weekly||news||podcast||The Guardian's science reporters talk with experts in science and science policy.
 This is a nice median between the popular discussion of RadioLab and the technical intricacies of the Nature and AAAS/Science podcasts.|

 |Nature News||news||podcast||Newest articles from probably the most prestigious journal in the world.
 Excellent podcast!|

 |Science/AAAS||news||podcast||Newest articles from probably the second most prestigious journal in the world.
 Excellent podcast and good coverage of AAAS meetings.|